basp/nanibot/README.md

 > markov_server:seed_file("./path/to/file")).
 ```

+However, if the server has *not* been seeded yet it will probably blow
+up with some really opaque error.
+Make sure you always seed it first:
+```
+> markov_server:seed("foo bar quux, random stuff").
+```

 That should at least give it something to work with.
 Or you can just seed
 it with a string:
-```
-> markov_server:seed("foo bar quux, random stuff").
-```

-Note that you can just feed it while it's running.
+NOTE: You can just feed it while it's running.
 I recommend feeding it
 the output of the channels its participating in.
 Just seed all the
 incoming `PRIVMSG` stuff into `markoV_server:seed/1`.